zBritva/PowerBI-visuals-docs/Visual/Selection.md

 See this [Sample BarChart](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/blob/937cf49a4d6fcc3e7e46b482e5cf44a737e9aece/src/barChart.ts#L173) commit for a working example.

 **Important**: The `selectionManager.registerOnSelectCallback()` method is available from API v1.11.0, make sure to [update the visual](https://github.com/Microsoft/PowerBI-visuals/blob/master/tools/usage.md#updating-visuals-api) to that version or higher.

+Read more on [Report Bookmarks support](https://github.com/Microsoft/PowerBI-visuals/blob/master/Tutorial/BookmarksSupport.md) in the tutorial.